Education Research Current About VU Amsterdam NL

 • The (further) development of educational and training to educate students, academics, and professionals.

-• Development of frameworks and tools to handle approaches to paradoxes.
+• Development of frameworks and tools to address paradoxes.

-• Evaluate paradoxical thinking as key skill to navigate a complex world.
+• Evaluate paradoxical thinking as a key skill to navigate a complex world.

 VU Knowledge Hub for Navigating (Strategic) Paradoxes